 If the circuit has an inductor

-- When the current goes from 0 amperes to its maximum value, the source delivers energy to the inductor.
-This energy is stored as a magnetic field.
+- When the current delivered by the source goes from 0 amps to its maximum value, the source delivers power to the inductor.
+This energy is stored in the inductor as a magnetic field.

-The real (active) power can be calculated with the following formula: P = I2R. where:
+The real power or active power can be calculated with the following formula: P = I2 x R, where:

-- I is the current through the resistor, in amps.
+- I = is the current through the resistor, in amps

 How to obtain the current in a circuit having resistance and reactance?

 The concept of impedance is used.
-In this case the impedance of this circuit is: Z = R + jX, where:
+In this case, the impedance of this circuit is: Z = R + jX, where:

-- R = resistance.
+- R = resistance

-- Z = (R2 + X2)1/2 (see: Impedance).
+- Z = (R2 + X2)1/2 (see: Impedance)

-- I = current in amperes.
+- I = current in amperes

-- E = voltage source.
+- E = source voltage

-- Z = Previously calculated impedance.
+- Z = impedance calculated above

 Phasor diagram of powers in an alternating current circuit